Alibaba (NYSE: BABA) has big bets on the growth of the Chinese rural market. It’s invested billions of dollars in outpost service hubs.

 “Some are university students, others have spent a couple of years working in cities and want to come home, some have been working in the village all along,” said Xing Guanjie, another local partner.
 “You’ve got all kinds, but almost everyone is between 20 and 35 years old.”

-Beijing believes having these university graduates going back to rural areas is also beneficial for local economic development.
+Beijing believes having these university graduates go back to rural areas is also beneficial for local economic development.

 More than 100,000 rural service centers will be opened over the next several years as part of the Alibaba expansion.